 Dressing for the Season, 101: Cold mornings call for warm clothes—and that goes for everything from your socks to your tie.

 On a pristinely fogged-in dawn here at our Seattle HQ, these Yves Saint Laurent ties caught our eye immediately, for several reasons: 1.
 They’re sturdy.
 Cut from substantial wool blends, they’ll balance your boots and offset your scarf.
 2. They’re sophisticated.
 Crafted in France and displaying classic patterns like houndstooth and herringbone, you’ll never feel like you’re wearing a bulky flannel shirt around your neck.
 3. They’re timeless.
 Ranging from 2.5 to 3 inches across, they’re the ideal width—not too skinny, not too wide, perfect with anything from a three-piece suit to a slim shirt and dark jeans.

-Pro Tip: As always, we recommend tying these on with a basic four-in-hand knot.
+Pro Tip: As always, we recommend tying these on with a basic four in hand knot.
+Check out the guide to tie a tie.
 The fabric is thick enough on its own; keep the slim lines of the rest of your kit consistent with an understated knot.